debitkarma/recipes/butter-chicken.md

 1. Breakdown a general technique for Butter Chicken
 1. Discuss why Butter Chicken works and touch on its history
 1. Outline some popular substitutions that can be made
+  - Gram flour (Besan or chickpea flour) is used in the marinade to create a crust on the chicken as it dries and cooks, not unlike cornflour in chinese stir frys or AP flour in dredges.
+  - Cooking out the flour makes it super nutty and savory
+  - If you need to substitute, use AP flour, and use finely grated parmesan.
+  - Parmesan mimics the umami from nutty chickpea flour!
+GREAT substitute, or even an upgrade.
 1. Highlight cheats to make this mid-week friendly
   - Freezing sauce at different stages
   - Using store-bought/ready-to-eat proteins